nuxt-modules/google-adsense/README.md

 **Please note that this module i still a work in progress**

-The asynychronous add code (`//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js`) is automatically added to the `<head>` section of your pages.
+The asynychronous ad code (`//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js`) is automatically added to the `<head>` section of your pages.

 ## Setup